kyungwonS928/kyungwonS928/README.md

 ## Hello, I'm Kyungwon 👋

 I'm majoring IT Engineering in Sookmyung Women's University.<br/>
-I'm a developer who identifies and improves on areas of weakness.
+I'm a developer who identifies and improves on areas of weakness.<br/>
 I'd like to be a developer who consistently grows through experiences.

 <!--